 Most students will have a GCSE pass (A*-C) in Art and/or Design.
 It is essential to have a passion for the subject and a willingness to work hard.
 A personal approach is encouraged throughout the course and it is expected that students will work in their own time to develop their projects independently.

-Recently the work of two students was among that of a small number of young artists selected for the Royal Academy on-line exhibition.
+Last year a Fine Arts student was among a small number of young artists selected for the Royal Academy Student Summer Exhibition.

 Fine Arts College has seen many students progress to leading art colleges both domestic and international.
-In recent years this has included Chelsea College of Art, Edinburgh University, Central Saint Martins, Camberwell, Kingston, City and Guilds, the Instituto Marangoni, and the Parsons School of Design in New York.
+In recent years this has included the Slade, Chelsea College of Art, Edinburgh University, Central Saint Martins, Camberwell, Kingston, City and Guilds, the Instituto Marangoni, and the Parsons School of Design in New York

 Hampstead Fine Arts College is one of the foremost Arts colleges in London. learn more about us, our staff and where our students fit in.